xJVKEx/shika-translations/README.md

 We are always looking for people who want to become translators for their native language and contribute to translation for Shika.

-We are currently looking for translators for the languages: `PT, PT-BR, KR`.
+We are currently looking for translators for the languages: `KR`.

 If you want to become a translator:
 1. Create a Pull Request and attach a Json file with a translation of a few lines in your native language.